hemalatha0303/yolov8-object-detection/README.md

-**# YOLOv8 Object Detection with Custom Dataset**
+# YOLOv8 Object Detection with Custom Dataset

-This project demonstrates the use of YOLOv8 (You Only Look Once, Version 8) for object detection on custom datasets.
-It uses the Ultralytics YOLOv8 model to train and detect objects in images.
-The dataset used for this demonstration is the COCO8 dataset, and the model is trained to detect multiple objects such as cars, dogs, and more.

-**# Features**
+A powerful and efficient **YOLOv8 Object Detection** project, tailored to detect custom objects in images.
+This project leverages the **Ultralytics YOLOv8** model and is trained on a custom dataset to perform high-performance object detection.

+## Features
-- YOLOv8 for real-time object detection.
+- Real-time object detection with YOLOv8

-- Custom Training: Trained on the COCO8 dataset.

-- Inference on Images: Detects objects in a given image and saves the results.

-- Saved Detection Labels: Saves the detected objects' information in a text file.
+- **Custom Dataset** Training

-- Display Detected Image: Displays the detected image with bounding boxes.
+- Outputs images with bounding boxes on detected objects
+- **Easy Setup** with clear instructions
+- **Supports multiple objects detection** (e.g., cars, animals, etc.)
+- Train the model using your dataset by following the training instructions.
+- After training, use the model to detect objects in new images.